“Listening to it now, it’s clear: Spirits of Havana was twenty-five years ahead of its time” — Ned Sublette

 This two-disc presentation looks and feels like a million dollars.
 Memories are awoken by Rick McGinnis’ photography and his notes that accompany the booklet.
 The printed essays are informed, informing and often eloquent biographical commentaries with a plethora of photographs mostly by McGinnis.
 What I did miss is video documentary of the recordings – although a short (10 minute-or-so) clip has been posted on YouTube.
 As you’ll no doubt have guessed, I’ve only scraped the surface of this memorable package, but one thing’s for sure, the music is so beckoning that you will surely want all of it to listen to and hold as you would the commemorative edition of something special.
 It will prompt repeated listening, and, by absorbing the work of this most profoundly human and idealistic of musicians, we will likely become more human ourselves, something that in these troubled times we need to do more than ever before.

-“Spirits of Havana will always set the bar for any other recording endeavor of ours and will always be our firstborn in Cuba, a recording that we hold dear to our hearts.
+“Spirits of Havana will always set the bar for any other recording endeavor of ours and will always be our firstborn in Cuba, a recording that we hold dear to our hearts”

-— Jane Bunnett and Larry Cramer” (Toronto, June 2016)
+— Jane Bunnett and Larry Cramer

-Set for release June 24, 2016 via Linus Entertainment, the deluxe re-issue includes a 2CD package with 3 unreleased tracks, 36 page book that includes historical photos and extensive notes by the late Robert Palmer and writer Ned Sublette.
+Released on June 24, 2016 via Linus Entertainment, the deluxe re-issue includes a 2CD package with 3 unreleased tracks, 36 page book that includes historical photos and extensive notes by the late Robert Palmer and writer Ned Sublette.

 All Photographs by Rick McGinnis